atlassian/react-sweet-state/docs/basics/hook.md

 ### Creating a hook

 Subscribers (via render props) are not the only way to access state and actions. **sweet-state** also provides a method to create hooks to access Store state in your views.
-As with Subscribers, after definining a Store, custom hooks can be created with `createHook`:
+As with Subscribers, after defining a Store, custom hooks can be created with `createHook`:

 ```js
 // components/counter.js